Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/epic/epic-magic-items-1.md

 Empower Spell, Maximize Spell, empowered maximized *spell turning;
 Market Price:* 1,500,000 gp.

+### Epic Cancellation
-**Epic Cancellation:** This rod's touch drains an item of all magical properties, including the magical energy in epic magic items (but not most artifacts).
+This rod's touch drains an item of all magical properties, including the magical energy in epic magic items (but not most artifacts).
 The item touched gets a Will saving throw (DC 26).
 If a creature is holding the magic item at the time, then the item can use